All Products

 • Connect to the instance

-You can connect to the instance in various ways, such as using Workbench, VNC, or third-party client tools.
-For more information, see Methods for connecting to an ECS instance.
+You can connect to an instance in various ways, including using Workbench, VNC, and third-party client tools.
+For more information, see Choose an ECS remote connection method.

-If a Tesla or GRID driver was not automatically installed when you created the GPU-accelerated instance, you must install a Tesla or GRID driver that matches the GPU instance based on your business scenario.
-This lets you use the high-performance features of the GPU instance.
-For more information, see Installation guide for Tesla or GRID drivers.
+If the Tesla or GRID driver was not automatically installed when you created the GPU-accelerated instance, you must install the appropriate driver for your use case to enable the instance's high-performance features.
+For more information, see Installation guideline for NVIDIA Tesla and GRID drivers.

 References